-WVATS provides trainings on transition at annual events sponsored by the WVDE, WVDRS and West Virginia Birth to Three.
+WVATS provides trainings on transition at annual events sponsored by the WVDE, WVDRS, West Virginia Birth to Three, and WV Office of Equal Opportunity.
 The training provides parents, families, caregivers and professionals with information on transitioning through life as an assistive technology user.
 The training provides information regarding transition planning and consumer rights.